 PCGS Tokens and Medals

-Tokens and Medals should be submitted under the appropriate service level based on their declared values (Not available for on-site grading).
-Before submitting tokens or medals to PCGS, please verify that each of the token or medal is listed below.
+Tokens and Medals should be submitted under the appropriate service level based on their declared values (not available for on-site grading).
+Certain tokens and medals may require additional research, and turnaround times can fluctuate based on the amount of research required.
+Before submitting tokens or medals to PCGS, please verify that each of the tokens or medals are listed below.
 We continually update this list, so please check back for frequent updates.
 For additional inquiries, please contact PCGS Customer Service at 800-447-8848 or email [email protected].

 US Tokens and Medals